Teodor92/Project-Company-Life/specification/README.md

 ## Code Style

-If using TypeScript, you can use the following TSLint configuration - `@strictr/tslint-config`.
+Use a ESLint to enforce consistent style - doesn't matter which one you use, your code should be consistent.

 ## Testing

 It is advisable to write a lot of test for the application.

 - Write Unit Tests for small isolated pieces of logic.
-- Wrote Integration End to End test for a big chuck of the functionality.
+- Write Integration End to End test for a big chuck of the functionality.

 Try to hit around a 80% code coverage.
 If you are using `JavaScript/TypeScript` based technologies - Jest is recommended as a testing framework.